| |

 fields in the result set.
 The packet may also transport an error

-Only useful for debugging CS protocol implementation.
+or an EOF packet in case of COM_LIST_FIELDS. | Only useful for debugging CS protocol implementation.
 Note that the

 total size in bytes includes the size of the header packet (4